 Thousands of organizations will experience a data breach at the hands of a third-party vendor this year.
 Don’t let it be you!

 Here are 4 ways privileged access tools can protect your organization from a third-party security breach:

 - Control the access: Enforce a policy of least privilege by giving users just the right level of access needed for their roles.
 Also ensure individual accountability for shared accounts by leveraging an enterprise-class privileged access management (PAM) product.
-PAM solutions will allow you to define what endpoints users can access, schedule when they can access them, and whitelist / blacklist applications for a comprehensive approach to privileged access.
+PAM solutions will allow you to define what endpoints users can access, schedule when they can access them, and allow list / block list applications for a comprehensive approach to privileged access.
 A PAM solution will also enable you to control and monitor sessions via a secure agent, or using standard protocols for RDP, VNC, Web, and SSH connections.

 - Track the access: Set authorization and notification preferences so you will be alerted when a vendor is accessing your network/systems.
 Administrators should have the ability to use their mobile devices to approve requests and monitor access usage from anywhere.

 - Consolidate access pathways: Administrators and IT teams can consolidate the tracking, approval, and auditing of privileged accounts in one place with BeyondTrust Privileged Remote Access.
 You can require all connections to be brokered through a single access pathway, reducing the attack surface while providing a single list of authorized endpoints available for each user.
 End user experience will also improve as all endpoints are accessed within a single interface.

 - Capture what’s important: Satisfy internal and external compliance requirements with comprehensive audit trails, session forensics, and other reporting features.
 Capture detailed session data for real-time or post-session review.
 Administrators can review and monitor the use of privileged accounts, and easily provide attestation reports to prove compliance.